 The Village of Versailles Electric Distribution system is currently supplied power from the Dayton Power & Light Transmission System via a 69,000 (69kV) feed that supply power to two Village substations.
 The substations convert the 69kV power into 12,470 volts (12kV) and 4,160 volts (4kV) that is then fed out onto the Village’s distribution system to transformers that ultimately feed power to customers.
 In addition to electric service to customers, the Electric Department also maintains all traffic lights, street lights, facility electric repairs, and is extensively involved in providing power to major village social events such as Poultry Days, Relay for Life, and FareFest.

-The Versailles Electric Department is headed by Scott Riley, Electric Foreman, and four linemen: AJ Magoto, Jeff Clark, Derek Meyer, and Jordan Feeser.
+The Versailles Electric Department is headed by Scott Riley, Electric Foreman, and fIVE linemen: AJ Magoto, Jeff Clark, Derek Meyer, Jordan Feeser, and Luke Cox.
 The department is outfitted with three bucket trucks, two digger/derrick trucks, trencher, mini-excavator, and other related support equipment.

 In 2020, Versailles was awarded the Reliable Public Power (RP3) Diamond Award from the American Public Power Association (APPA).
 The RP3 designation, which lasts for three years, recognizes public power utilities that demonstrate proficiency in four key disciplines: reliability, safety, workforce development and system improvement.
 Criteria include sound business practices and a utility-wide commitment to safe and reliable delivery of electricity.
 Versailles joins more than 220 public power utilities nationwide that hold the RP3 designation.
 Versailles joins an elite fraternity of public power municipalities in the Nation to hold the prestigious RP3 Diamond designation.
 Other public power municipalities in Ohio who currently hold the RP3 Diamond level include the cities of Piqua, Wapakoneta, Cuyahoga Falls, Hamilton, and Dover.